DaveBackus/Data_Bootcamp_Book/installing-python.md

 * Anaconda [download](http://continuum.io/downloads) and [package list](http://docs.continuum.io/anaconda/pkg-docs).
 * Spyder [documentation](https://pythonhosted.org/spyder/).
 * IPython [documentation](http://ipython.org/notebook.html).
 Look for the [Pybonacci demo](https://youtu.be/H6dLGQw9yFQ), it covers the basics in 5 minutes.
 You can also get help in Jupyter:  click on "Help" ar the top and choose "User Interface Tour."
-* [Links](https://www.reddit.com/r/Python/comments/2trvyy/resource_or_tutorials_for_anacondaconda/)to documentation and support.
+* [Links](https://www.reddit.com/r/Python/comments/2trvyy/resource_or_tutorials_for_anacondaconda/) to documentation and support.
 More than you'll ever want or need.